The State in Africa: The Politics of the Belly

 12 autres sections non affichées

-accumulation action actors administration Africa African societies Afrique associated authority Bayart become bourgeoisie called Cambridge University Press Cameroon capital Central century Change chap chiefs civil colonial concept contemporary continued cultural dependency dominant economic elections elites ethnic European example existence expression fact forces foreign formation France French groups hand historical idea important independence institutions integration interests Ivory Coast Karthala Kenya L'État less lineage London major means military movements nationalist nature Nigeria Northern origin Paris particular party period political Politique africaine positions possible postcolonial practices President production regime region relations relationship remains result role similar situation social société societies strategies structure struggle Studies Tanzania tion trade tradition true village West western Zaïre
+accumulation action actors administration Africa African societies Afrique analysis authority Bayart become bourgeoisie called Cambridge University Press Cameroon capital Central century Change chap chiefs civil colonial concept Congo contemporary continued cultural dependency dominant economic elections elites ethnic European example existence expression fact forces foreign formation France French groups hand historical idea important independence institutions integration interests Ivory Coast Karthala Kenya L'État less lineage London major means military movements nationalist nature Nigeria Northern origin Paris particular party political Politique africaine positions possible postcolonial pouvoir practices President production regime region relations relationship remains Republic result role similar situation social société societies strategies structure struggle Studies Tanzania tion trade tradition true village West western Zaïre